BBahrainy/RTALogger/README.md

 Main purposes of developing this gem are:
 - Creating standard logging API to seperate application from existing variety of loggers.
-- Wrapping around existing loggers so get advantage of different loggers at the same time.
+- Wrapping around existing loggers to get advantage of different loggers at the same time.
-- Make it possible to easily replace a logger component with a new one. (for example Rails standard Logger with Fluentd) without any changes in the consumer application.
+- Make it possible to easily replace a logger component with new one without any changes in the consumer application.(for example Rails standard Logger with Fluentd)
-- Creating easy to use logger interface.
+- Creating easy to use logger interface for developers.
-- Apply some rules and restrictions about log structure and data format, which prevents chaos in application log information.
+- Apply some rules and restrictions about log structure and data format, which prevents chaos in application's log information.
-- No interrupt or wait time for log consumer modules.
+- No interrupt, wait time or overhead for log consumer modules.
 - Utilize multiple log repositories at the same time in background (Console, File, UDP, FluentD, etc.)
-- Make it possible to implement customized log repositories.
+- Make it possible to implement customize log repositories.

 Main Features:
 - Creating multiple log manager instances with different configuration is possible entire application.
 - Each log manager instance could be configured via a json file.
 - Each log manager instance could be config to use multiple log repositories such as Console, File, UDP, Fluentd.
 - Runtime configurations could be applied through log manager APIs.
-- By using multi threading techniques and also buffering techniques, all logging process will handled in seperated thread.
+- By using multi threading and buffering techniques, all logging process will handled in seperated thread.
   So the log consumer modules should not be wait for log manager to finish the logging task.
 - Multiple standard log severity levels are available through topic APIs (debug, info, warning, error, fatal, unknown)
 - Main features could be set and manipulate through json configuration file.
-- And at the end, it is easy to use for ruby backend developers.
+- And at the end, it is easy to use for ruby developers.

 ## Installation